unRob/coredns-consul/README.md

 ## Description

 This plugin reads services from the [Consul Catalog](https://www.consul.io/api/catalog.html#list-services), and serves A records from them when tagged with `coredns.enabled`.
-A "static" list of services can also be served from Consul's KV.
+A list of services can also be served from Consul's KV.

+> ⚠️ While running in my home cluster for 3+ years, this is still **unstable, alpha software** with limited test coverage and a very narrow feature set (that's not likely to change, though).

+## Installation

+Grab a build from [the releases](https://github.com/unRob/coredns-consul/releases), or follow [these instructions](https://coredns.io/2017/03/01/how-to-add-plugins-to-coredns/#4-hooking-it-up) (tl;dr; add `consul_catalog:github.com/unRob/consul_catalog` to CoreDNS' `plugin.cfg` and `make coredns`).
+An example Ansible role for installing on a Ubiquiti Edgerouter can be found at [unRob/nidito](https://github.com/unRob/nidito/tree/c8b63f47b1703beb8a29171c1e7fc52abb4ecceb/ansible/roles/coredns).

 ## Syntax